0cc4m/video-upscaler/README.md

 # video-upscaler

-**video-upscaler** is a Python asyncio-based script which automates extracting images from a videofile, upscaling them with waifu2x-ncnn-vulkan or realsr-ncnn-vulkan (for now), putting them back together and adding the original audio to the result.
+**video-upscaler** is a Python asyncio-based script which automates extracting images from a videofile, upscaling them with waifu2x-ncnn-vulkan, realsr-ncnn-vulkan or VkResample (for now), putting them back together and adding the original audio to the result.

 ## Requirements
 ### Python packages